Tags

 Marketing and advertising

 This is your first opportunity to engage prospects, so make sure the content is relevant to your audience.
-When you understand what customers want, you can deploy targeted marketing and personalization to make them feel special.
+When you understand what customers want, you can deploy targeted marketing and personalisation to make them feel special.

 👉 Dialpad tip: